moyodancer/Colorado-CompSci-Ugrad.github.io/pages/cser/cser_campus_offerings.md

 VoiceThread allows people to have asynchronous group conversations around images, documents, videos and presentations they upload to the site.
 Once a user shares a VoiceThread, others can comment on it verbally (with a microphone or telephone), with text, by uploading an audio file or by recording a video with their webcam.
 Additionally, others can review the comments and see who made them.
 It is offered free of charge to all CU Boulder Affiliates.
 See the [OIT's VoiceThread page](https://oit.colorado.edu/services/teaching-learning-applications/voicethread) for more information.

+### Google Suite

+Along with the services you regularly use (e.g. Gmail, Calendar, Docs), we also have access to Google Sites for Student webpages.

+See the [OIT's Google Suite page](https://oit.colorado.edu/services/messaging-collaboration/gsuite) for the full details of what is available.

 ### Qualtrics